jju/tome/Siabsungkoh.md

 Dyn Singh Night Market - needs to gain favour of the five families of the valley.
 Dyn Singh Merchant Collective

-Outer Edges - independent subsusting from the wild, trading in dubious dangerous goods.
+Outer Edges - independent subsisting from the wild, trading in dubious dangerous goods.
 Scholarly Preed family thinks the land has grown angry and will soon swallow the valley.

 Avyrn Mountain - long ago sorceror Phi Maymoon made a pact with the mountain's nature spirits to protect the valley.